essif-lab/framework/docs/terms/pattern-decision-making.md

 formPhrases: decision-making
 status: draft
 grouptags:
+glossaryTerm: Decision Making Pattern
+glossaryText: "a set of [concepts](@) and other [semantic units](@) that can be used to explain how [parties](@) would, could, or should reason in order to reach good conclusions and make good decisions.
+This can be used as a basis for understanding the information needs of [parties](@) as they need to decide e.g. whether or not to commit to a [Transaction](@) proposal, or whether or not data is [valid](@) for some purpose.
+This pattern is based on [Toulmin's use of arguments](https://www.cambridge.org/core/books/uses-of-argument/26CF801BC12004587B66778297D5567C) (of which a pragmatical text can be found [here](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html))"
 hoverText: "The Decision Making pattern captures the Concepts and relations that explain how Parties would, could, or should reason in order to reach good conclusions and make good decisions.
 This can be used as a basis for understanding the information needs of Parties as they need to decide e.g. whether or not to commit to a Transaction proposal, or whether or not data is Valid for some purpose.
 This pattern is based on Toulmin's use of arguments."
 date: 20210804
 ---